Asana/random-one-on-one/README.md

                         and create a task in a given project with a error report
-  --debug               Runs in debug mode --use-name-as-id      This will use the names of the Member tasks for id's
+  --debug               Runs in debug mode --use-name-as-id      This will use the names of the Member tasks for id
-                        instead of the id's of the assignee, useful when developing as will allow multiple tasks to have the same assignee
+                        instead of the id of the assignee, useful when developing as will allow multiple tasks to have the same assignee
 ```